Calm Down Using Deep Diaphragmatic Breathing

 our nervous system by the physical action we take.
 By learning to breathe more slowly and deeply we can calm down.

 And it's not just the speed of our breathing that is important but also how deeply we breathe.
-Fast shallow breathing
+Fast breathing from the top of the chest

 causes that imbalance of Oxygen to Carbon Dioxide in the blood which can lead to further panic inducing symptoms.
 (This is